ethankennerly/effective-altruism-simulation/README.md

 ## Future Income Simulator

 - Scheduled transfers not distributed per person.
 This avoids redistributing when someone dies.

+- GiveDirectly no room for funding when lowest income above 600.

 ## Future UI